Robustness against Adversarial Attacks in Neural Networks using Incremental Dissipativity: Background

 \paragraph*{Robustness against adversarial attacks} Adversarial attacks on neural networks seek to produce a significant change in the output when the input is perturbed slightly.
 Thus, designing a network that limits the change in the output as a function of the change in the input can mitigate the effects of adversarial attacks.
 We claim that enforcing neural network systems to be incrementally dissipative (specifically, sector bounded) can limit the variation on the output, given some perturbation in the input.

 Consider a neural network $f_{NN}: \mathcal{R}^n \to \mathcal{R}^m$.
 In the image classification example, the input may be the vectorized version of the image and the output may be a vector of probabilities corresponding to the various classes.
 We are interested in the deviation between $f_{NN}(x)$ and $f_{NN}(x+\delta_x)$ where $x$ and $x+\delta_x$ are the actual and adversarial inputs, respectively.
-An incrementally sector bounded system with a positive output strict passivity index guarantees that
+Recently, a number of works have pointed out that by enforcing the condition

-for some $\gamma>0$.
-This implies that a norm-bounded adversarial perturbation can shift the output of the neural network only by a bounded amount.
-Intuitively, this leads to a certain robustness in the classification performance of the neural network and motivates the use of incremental sector boundedness to quantify robustness for the neural network.
-While a similar idea has motivated the use of Lipschitz constants to enforce robustness, the sector boundedness constraint generalizes Lipschitz constants by allowing the sector slopes to be independent of each other and have arbitrary signs.
+for some $\gamma>0$, we can guarantee that a norm-bounded adversarial perturbation can shift the output of the neural network only by a bounded amount.
+Intuitively, this leads to a certain robustness in the classification performance of the neural network.
+While the Lipschitz constant based approach enforces a symmetric sector in the sense of equation~\ref{eq:lip}) above, the incremental sector boundedness constraint that we consider in this paper generalizes it by allowing the sector slopes to be independent of each other and have arbitrary signs.
 Further, we can consider convolutional layers as well as compose metrics for each layer to obtain a robustness certificate for the entire network.
 Finally, we can obtain a computationally efficient training approach to ensure that this certificate is met using a spectral norm based condition.
 In this sense, our work also sheds light on the empirically observed effectiveness of spectral norm based regularization to promote robustness in neural networks.
 However, this approach cannot guarantee robustness for all attacks and data sets.
 As stated in \cite{nar2019cross}, depending on the specific data set, the margin between decision boundaries can be very narrow, and even a tiny perturbation on output can change the classification label.
 Therefore, our method implicitly assumes there is some margin between classes.

 \paragraph*{Sector boundedness} Dissipativity has been widely used in control systems theory due to its close relation to stability analysis and compositional properties \cite{passivebook}\cite{passtypes}\cite{passivebook2}. \begin{defn} (\cite{passdef}) A discrete-time system with input $\mathbf{x}(k)$ and corresponding output $\mathbf{y}(k)$ at time $k$ is $(Q,S,R)$ dissipative if $\forall k$, the condition $ 0 \leq s(\mathbf{x}(k),\mathbf{y}(k))$ holds for all admissible initial conditions of the system and all admissible sequences of the inputs $\{\mathbf{x}(j)\}_{j=0}^{k},$ where $s(\mathbf{x}(k),\mathbf{y}(k))$, is the supply rate given by